MISP/MISP/docs/generic/Synchronisation/README.md

 ```
 Event.distribution ∈ [1, 2, 3] ∨ (Event.distribution = 4 ∧ User ∈ Event.sharing_group_id)
 ```
+Or expressed otherwise:
+- The distribution level of the event must either be `This community only`, `Connected community` or `All communities`.
+- Or, if the distribution level is set to `sharing group`, the user requesting the event must be part of said sharing group

 Events are retrieved from the database if the following condition is met:
 ```
 cond_org ∨ (cond_distribution ∧ cond_unpublished_private)
 ```
+Or expressed otherwise:
+- The event belongs to the user requesting the event
+- Or, the user is authorised to view the event considering its distribution level and its publication state